NoMathExpectation/Just-Enough-RawJSON/README.md

 # Just-Enough-RawJSON
 A datapack that help Raw JSON texts organized

-It is still under developing.
+It is still under development.